Key Takeaways:

 Thus far at least, the heightened attention surrounding ICHRAs and the resulting meteoric rise has only translated into a tiny sliver of market share, and although that market share has been obtained over a relatively short amount of time, the types of companies that are best suited to capitalize on the advantages that accompany ICHRA adoption are too few in number to make widespread adoption seem likely.

-Essentially, ICHRAs provide employers of any size the opportunity to set aside a fixed amount of money each month/year that employees can use to cover health care expenditures like premiums, deductibles, copays, and other qualified medical expenses.
+Essentially, ICHRAs provide employers of any size the opportunity to set aside a fixed amount of money each month/year that employees can use to cover healthcare expenditures like premiums, deductibles, copays, and other qualified medical expenses.

-There are several aspects of ICHRAs that are very appealing to employers for very obvious reasons, including they enable employers to satisfy Affordable Care Act requirements via tax-deductible contributions as long as cash available for reimbursement meets or exceeds the minimum affordability standards.
+There are several aspects of ICHRAs that are very appealing to employers for obvious reasons, including that they enable employers to satisfy Affordable Care Act requirements via tax-deductible contributions as long as cash available for reimbursement meets or exceeds the minimum affordability standards.

-At face value, the potential ICHRA appeal is immediately clear - risk limitation for employers and freedom of choice for employees - but a deeper analysis reveals a significantly more complex dilemma than may be apparent on the surface.
+At face value, the potential ICHRA appeal is immediately clear - risk limitation for employers and freedom of choice for employees - but a deeper analysis reveals a considerably more complex dilemma than may be apparent on the surface.

-The story of the ICHRA can not be told without the Health Reimbursement Arrangement (HRA) from which it evolved.
+The story of the ICHRA can not be told without acknowledging the Health Reimbursement Arrangement (HRA) from which it evolved.

 The IRS first recognized HRAs in 2002, and though the popularity of HRAs swelled throughout the early part of the century, in 2013 an interpretation of the Affordable Care Act effectively outlawed them for failure to comply with the new credible coverage rules.